TED Talks to promote DE&I on your team

 Well-intentioned as corporate Diversity programs are, they often fail when it comes to promoting organic, free-flowing discussions.
 They promote learning at the expense of real understanding, and they can limit conversations as much as they enable them.

-So the question remains; how do you facilitate these essential discussions without descending into tense, controversial, and potentially harmful arguments?
+So the question becomes, how do you facilitate these essential discussions without descending into tense, controversial, and potentially harmful arguments?

-We’ve been leveraging TED Talks and other online videos to help direct our own discussions.
+Here’s what has worked for us – leveraging TED Talks and other online videos to help direct our internal discussions.
 Every Friday at 8AM we settle in for “Book/video club,” a surprisingly positive opportunity to discuss a given topic.
 In the past subjects have included religion, gender & sexuality, voting rights, allyship, race, microaggressions, etc.

 Try these four videos to help get started: